Higher Diploma in Children's Nursing

 The purpose of the course is to enable students to develop essential nursing knowledge, skills and values necessary to care for and support children, young people and their families to the highest professional standards across the health care continuum in all healthcare settings.

-Evidence Based Approaches to Health, Well-being and Care in Children’s Nursing
+- Evidence Based Practice in Health and Altered Health in Children’s Nursing

 Three clinical modules are as follows: